seaside1/unifiprotect/README.md

 * `camera` -  A UniFi Camera G3/G4 etc

 ## Discovery
 Discovery of cameras is possible.
-Background autodiscovery is turned off and the Controller / NVR needs to be added manually before you can discover any devices.
+Background auto discovery is turned off and the Controller / NVR needs to be added manually before you can discover any devices.

 ## Binding Configuration